The commitment to reform the current NHS dental contract has been a well-established goal of successive governments.

 These should provide the incentives to make sure practices continue to attract patients and deliver the clinical pathway within the limits their contract will allow.

 For the first time, the contract allows practices to exchange non-capitated activity for seeing additional patients to help deliver their overall contract.
+This is known as the exchange mechanism.

 Dental practice participation in the programme